pypeit/PypeIt/doc/pypeit_par.rst

 ``star_mag``             float                                           ..                ..
 Magnitude of the standard star (for near-IR mainly)
 ``star_ra``              float                                           ..                ..
 RA of the standard star.
 This will override values in the header (`i.e.`, if they are wrong or absent)
 ``star_type``            str                                             ..                ..
 Spectral type of the standard star (for near-IR mainly)
+``use_flat``             bool                                            ..
+False                        If True, the flatfield spectrum will be used when computing the sensitivity function.
 =======================  ==============================================  ================  ===========================  ============================================================================================================================================================================================================================================================================================================================================================================================